Czechia

 How can I stay safe on my journey to Ukraine?

-Be cautious of people who offer you help but cannot provide you with official documentation to identify themselves and their organization.
-Keep your personal information and documents safe and confidential.
-If you feel that you are in danger, call emergency number 112 or the Police at 158.
+You should be cautious of people who may approach you to offer help to travel to Ukraine, for instance if they cannot provide you with official documentation to identify themselves and their organization.
+You should always keep your personal information and identity documents safe and confidential.
+If you feel that you are in danger, you can call the Czech emergency number 112 or the Police number 158.

 If you are already in Ukraine, call the National Hotline for Prevention of Human Trafficking at 0800505501/527.

-Can I travel back to Ukraine and later return to the Czech Republic?
+Can I travel back to Ukraine and later return to Czechia?

 Is it allowed to enter Ukraine without an international passport?